webxdc/store/README.md

 ERUDA=yes pnpm build
 ```

-This step creates an `assets` directory in the root of the repository
+This step creates an `assets` directory in the root of the repository with file `store.xdc`
-with files `store.xdc`, `review-helper.xdc` and `submit-helper.xdc`.

 ### Building the bot